Anil Shivajirao Bhosale

 Anil Shivajirao Bhosale is a politician of the Nationalist Congress Party.
 On 23 November 2016 he was re-elected to the Maharashtra Legislative Council from Local Areas Constituency of Pune.
-He was representing the same seat from 2010-2016 as well.
+He was representing the same seat from 2010 to 2016 as well.

 On 25 February 2020, Bhosale along with three others was arrested in connection with embezzlement of ₹4.94 billion (US$65.3 million) at Shivajirao Bhosale cooperative bank.
 Bhosale was chairman and director of the bank at time of his arrest.